SmoothGNN: Smoothing-aware GNN for Unsupervised Node Anomaly Detection: Method: SmoothGNN

-As discussed in Section \ref{sec:introduction}, Smoothing issues have been extensively studied in the graph learning area.
-However, previous studies primarily focus on highlighting its negative aspects.
-This motivates us to explore the potential positive implications of smoothing issues.
-To this end, we conduct a detailed analysis to demonstrate how smoothing patterns can reveal anomalous properties of nodes as shown below.
-All the proofs of our theorems can be found in Appendix \ref{subsec:proofs}.
+The smoothing issue has been extensively studied in graph learning.
+However, previous studies such as \citep{zhang21nls} primarily focus on its negative aspects.
+This motivates us to explore the potential positive implications of the smoothing issue.
+To this end, we conduct a detailed analysis to demonstrate how ISP and NSP can reveal anomalous properties of nodes.
+All proofs of our theorems can be found in Appendix \ref{subsec:proofs}.

-Based on previous research \citep{qiao23tam, gao23hetero}, both local views, such as neighboring nodes and features, and global views, which encompass statistical information of entire graphs, contribute to the detection of node anomalies.
-The following theorem indicates that smoothing patterns can be represented by an augmented propagation matrix, which is aware of both local and global information.
-Thus, the smoothing patterns can be an effective identifier for NAD tasks.
+Based on previous research \citep{qiao23tam, gao23hetero}, both local views, such as neighboring nodes and their features, and global views, which encompass statistical information of entire graphs, contribute to the detection of node anomalies.
+The following Theorem \ref{thm:thm1-propogation} indicates that ISP can be represented by an augmented propagation matrix that incorporates both local and global information, suggesting that ISP can be an effective identifier for NAD tasks. \begin{theorem} Let $\vect{P} = \frac{\vect{I_n}+\tilde{\vect{A}}}{2}$ denote the propagation matrix given the adjacency matrix $\tilde{\vect{A}}$.
+For an augmented propagation matrix $\vect{B}^t=(\vect{P}-\vect{P}^\infty)^t$, where $\vect{P}^\infty$ represents the converged status of $\vect{P}$, we can derive $\vect{B}^t=\vect{P}^t-\vect{P}^\infty$ with $(i,j)$-th entry